fusion5/x86-64-linux-cpu-trap-flag/README.md

 Under 64 bit linux, the handler can be installed in C using the library functions for signals to catch SIGTRAP (see `man sigaction` for more information).
 The operating system manages the handlers for multiple processes.
-Hence, we need to interact with Linux in order to handle TRAP signals for the current process.
+Hence, we need to interact with Linux in order to handle TRAP signals within the current process.
 This is achieved by means of the `sigaction` system call:

 ```